GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/lab-and-field-data-differences/index.md

 {% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/YvQK3wA9AQ2fmEuNSzKK.png", alt="Screenshot of a PageSpeed Insights report with conflicting lab and field data", width="800", height="509" %}

-Difference between tools is an understandable source of confusion for developers.
+Differences between tools is an understandable source of confusion for developers.
 This post explains the main reasons these differences could exist—with specific examples covering each of the Core Web Vitals metrics—and what to do when you find differences on your pages.